Complex Regional Pain Syndrome (CRPS/RSD)

-There are two types of CRPS for which patients seek RSD relief, each having similar signs and symptoms, but different causes.
+There are two types of CRPS with similar signs and symptoms, but different origins.

-- CRPS Type 1 occurs after an illness or injury without a known, direct damage to nerves in the affected limb.
-It is believed that the pain receptors in these patients become very sensitive to catecholamines, chemicals that work as messengers in the nervous system and are associated with the sympathetic limb of the nervous system often called the “fight or flight” system.
+- CRPS Type 1 occurs after an injury without any identifiable direct damage to nerves in the affected body part.
+It is believed that pain receptors in CRPS Type 1 patients become sensitive to catecholamines, chemicals that work as messengers in the nervous system and are associated with the sympathetic limb of the nervous system.

-- CRPS Type 2 occurs after a distinct nerve injury.
-Most patients, estimated to be around 90% of people, have CRPS Type 1.
+- CRPS Type 2 is associated with a distinct and identifiable nerve injury after surgery or penetrating trauma.
+The majority of patients with CRPS, estimated to be around 90%, have CRPS Type 1.